April & May, Explore & Play

 A treehouse adorned with a succulent greenroof above borders of floral shrubs, colorful foliage, and aromatic groundcovers.

 Vibrant Foliage & Flowers.
-Planting floral and foliar color are beautiful ways attract interest and highlight your treetop structure.
-You can concentrate on particular color combination, motif, floral scent, or educational theme to help determine your plant palette.
+Planting floral and foliar color are beautiful ways to attract interest and highlight your treetop structure.
+You can concentrate on a particular color combination, motif, floral scent, or educational theme to help determine your plant palette.
 Or you can select plants based on particular height and space requirements.
 With this criteria, floral groundcovers, shrubs, and a few trees may suit your site.
 With cozier spaces, potted plants, epiphytes, and vines are preferable.

 Or get creative!
-Add add a shallow raised bed of flowering succulents on the rooftop of your treehouse.
+Add a shallow raised bed of flowering succulents on the rooftop of your treehouse.
 Or add a succulent border or raised boxes on the perimeter of your tree deck.
 If your site is larger it space, add additional flowering fruit trees.
 And don’t forget colorful shrubs as an option.
 San franciscos (Codiaeum spp.), Mais-mais (Dracaena spp.), cordyline lilies (Cordyline spp.), and Mayana (Coleus spp.) pop with deep maroons, golds, hot pinks, and other rich hues.
 Remember to observe your site’s soil conditions and sun exposure to further refine your plant selection.
 Here are some vibrant floral exemplars that grow well in my area:

 A tree deck supported by an old Acacia surrounded by big-leafed, shade-loving plants and ferns.
 The Acacia is also adorned with vines and fern epiphytes.